AplosAnalytics/Aplos-NCA-SaaS-SDK/src/aplos_nca_saas_sdk/integration_testing/readme.md

 def main():
     """This is an example on how you can run the unit tests"""

-    # Optionally use our convient Environment Services loader
+    # Optionally use our convenient Environment Services loader
-    # which can help during intial testings.
+    # which can help during initial testings.
     evs: EnvironmentServices = EnvironmentServices()
     # See if we have a local .env, .env.uat, etc configured to look up
     # for local configuration settings